Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 Know When It's Time to Call in The Cavalry

 Okay.
 You’ve got your mindset programmed for failure.
-You've revved up the depression factor by listening to an exceptionally well done cover of the old Hee Haw song, "Gloom, despair, and agony on me" (above).
+You've revved up the depression factor by listening to an exceptionally well done presentation by the guys of the old variety show, Hee Haw, and the song, "Gloom, despair, and agony on me" (above).
 You have your negative self-talk going into overdrive, so you're cruising along well on the highway to failure.
 But what's that I see up ahead?
 Why, it's something else you'll need to look out for constantly.
 It's one of those scene-stealing, optimistic, positive-thinking people trying to flag you down, trying to thumb a ride.
 Now you have to know them needing a ride is just a pre-text.
 What they really want to do is to try to talk you down from the failure ledge!
 Now listen closely, you're going to need to ignore the speed limit here and just zoom right on past that pesky positive-thinking provoking poser, because you must never, under any circumstances, never underestimate the power of being around positive people!

 Underscore this: You must steer clear of all positive-talking pity-party poopers at all costs!
 You might be able to keep success away for a while by keeping the fires of negativity lit on the inside, but one day you will discover that you must also keep a closed mind to every conceivable type of positive external stimuli as well.
 And that means you must learn to play "keep away" with positive people while turning, instead, to the ultimate cavalry for negative thinking.